cysouw/diathesis/text/c10_participle.md

   Heute wird sich rasiert.
 :::

-### [ NP | –P ] *werden + Partizip* Impersonal passive + governed preposition {#sec:participles-impersonal-passive-preposition}
+### [ NP | –P ] *werden+Partizip* Impersonal passive+governed preposition {#sec:participles-impersonal-passive-preposition}

 Many, but not all, verbs with governed prepositions (but without accusative argument, cf. [@sec:prepositions-governed-drop]) appear to allow for an impersonal passive, like *warten auf* 'to wait for' or *arbeiten an* 'to work on' [@next].
-Note that these verbs all take a *haben + Partizip* Perfekt.
+Note that these verbs all take a *haben+Partizip* Perfekt.
 Although it seems possible to retain the original subject as a *von* prepositional phrase, I have not been able to find good examples of such subject retention.

 ::: ex
 - Auf dem Professor wurde gewartet.